mkmad/gcp/cloudrun/README.md

 The goal of this lab is for you to build a simple containerized application image and deploy it to Cloud Run.

+## Difference between Cloud Functions and Cloud Run

+Google Cloud Functions and Google Cloud Run are both serverless compute platforms offered by Google Cloud Platform (GCP), but they cater to different use cases and have distinct characteristics:

+*Cloud Functions:*

+- Event-Driven: Cloud Functions are primarily designed to be triggered by events, such as changes in Cloud Storage, Pub/Sub messages, or HTTP requests.
+- Focus on Code: You focus solely on writing the code for your function, and GCP handles the underlying infrastructure and scaling.
+- Limited Customization: Cloud Functions offer less flexibility in terms of runtime environments and configuration compared to Cloud Run.
+- Simplified Development: Easier to get started with and ideal for simple, event-driven tasks.

+*Cloud Run:*

+- Container-Based: Cloud Run runs stateless containers, giving you greater control over the runtime environment and dependencies.
+- HTTP-Focused: Cloud Run is primarily designed to serve web applications and APIs over HTTP.
+- Highly Customizable: You have the flexibility to use any programming language, library, or framework supported by Docker.
+- Advanced Use Cases: Suitable for complex applications that require more customization and control.

 # Objectives

 - Enable the Cloud Run API.